-THE PITTSBURGH REFRIGERATOR CAT - A 19TH CENTURY MYTH
+THE PITTSBURGH REFRIGERATOR CAT - LOST BREED OR 19TH CENTURY URBAN LEGEND?

 The myth of the longhaired "Refrigerator Cat" strain has been repeated as fact in many cat books including those with well-known authors.
 Here are the facts behind the myth.
 There was no strain of "Refrigerator Cat", just a single litter of kittens and the family did not thrive.
 This was turned into a myth by a newspaper at the time and has been repeated ever since.
 The tale given by many authors says these "Eskimo Cats" were developed in 19th Century Pittsburgh to control vermin in refrigeration plants and could survive and breed at very low temperatures.
 After several generations, they were more at home in the cold than in daylight or normal temperatures, having heavily furred coats, thick tails like Persians and tufted, lynx-like ears.
 It's a story that appeals to many, along with the image of a lost 19th Century breed of cat.

 THE URBAN LEGEND BEGINS